Gender-Neutral Housing Policy

 - Freshmen will be asked on the Roommate Matching Forms whether or not they are comfortable with living in a painted room.

-- Summer residents squatting their Fall rooms may paint during the Summer if they have a Room Painting & Mural Agreement (Word Doc) approved by Senate.
+- Summer residents squatting their Fall rooms may paint during the Summer if they have a Room Painting & Mural Agreement (Google Form) approved by Senate.

 Approved by Senate, DOS, and F&M on December 12, 2008